Gale Sayers: Brian Piccolo

 In 1967, Sayers and Bears teammate Brian Piccolo became roommates in the NFL.
-Sayers' ensuing friendship with Piccolo and Piccolo's struggle with cancer (embryonal cell carcinoma, which was diagnosed after it metastasized to a large tumor in his chest cavity), became the subject of the made-for-TV movie Brian's Song.
+Sayers' ensuing friendship with Piccolo and Piccolo's struggle with cancer (embryonal cell carcinoma, which was diagnosed after it metastasized to a large tumor in his chest cavity) became the subject of the made-for-TV movie Brian's Song.
 The movie, in which Sayers was portrayed by Billy Dee Williams in the 1971 original and by Mekhi Phifer in the 2001 remake, was adapted from Sayers' account of this story in his 1970 autobiography, I Am Third.
 Sayers and Piccolo were devoted friends and deeply respectful of and affectionate with each other.
 Piccolo helped Sayers through rehabilitation after injury, and Sayers was by Piccolo's side throughout his illness until his death in June 1970.

 Later life

 Sports administration and business career

 Sayers worked in the athletic department at his alma mater, the University of Kansas, for three and half years, before he was named the athletic director at Southern Illinois University Carbondale in 1976.
 He resigned from his position at Southern Illinois in 1981.
-From 1985-86, Sayers worked as the athletic director at Tennessee State University in Nashville, TN.
+From 1985 to 1986, Sayers worked as the athletic director at Tennessee State University in Nashville, TN.

+In 1983, Sayers acquired an interest in Chezik-Sayers Honda, a new Honda dealership located in Iowa City, Iowa.
+Ironically, Iowa City—home of the University of Iowa—was nearly the site of Gale Sayers' college football career.
+By 2004, the dealership had grown to become one of the largest in the state, expanding to include franchises for Mercedes, Ford, Lincoln, Mercury, Volvo, Suzuki, and Mitsubishi.
+These operated under the names Chezik-Sayers Honda and Chezik-Bell Imports, reflecting the partnership between John Chezik of Kansas City, Jon Bell of Iowa City, and Sayers.

 In 1984, Sayers founded Crest Computer Supply Company in the Chicago area.
 Under Sayers' leadership, this company experienced consistent growth and was renamed Sayers 40, Inc. He was chairman of Sayers 40, Inc., the aforementioned technology consulting and implementation firm serving Fortune 1000 companies nationally with offices in Vernon Hills, Illinois, Walpole, Massachusetts, Clearwater, Florida, and Atlanta.
 Sayers, along with his wife Ardythe, were also active philanthropists in Chicago.
 He supported the Cradle Foundation—an adoption organization in Evanston, Illinois, and founded the Gale Sayers Center in the Austin neighborhood of Chicago.
 The Gale Sayers Center is an after-school program for children ages 8–12 from Chicago's west side and focuses on leadership development, tutoring, and mentoring.
 In 2009, Sayers joined the University of Kansas Athletic Department staff as Director of Fundraising for Special Projects.